 All revenue from the Tobacco Products Tax and E-Cigarette Excise Tax is to be deposited into the General Revenue Fund and appropriated by the Legislature.

-The tax rates listed in this section are for as of July 1, 2017.
-None of the surrounding states tax e-cigarettes.
+The tax rates listed in this section are for as of January 1, 2019.

 Comparison of Cigarette and Other Tobacco Products Tax Rates